-Coming from the inland plains of Saskatoon, Sask., Raj Behari never knew much about oysters as they were far from something he'd ever order at a restaurant.
+Coming from the inland plains of Saskatoon, Sask., Raj Behari never knew much about oysters and they were far from something he'd ever order at a restaurant.

 But after moving to Victoria over a year ago, Behari not only had his taste buds opened up to fresh shellfish, he had his mind opened up to the incredible creatures oysters are and their vast array of environmental and nutritional benefits.